marblehands/rsschool-cv/cv.md

 ---

-- Team player
+- Team player.
-- Google-first attitude towards working issues
+- Google-first attitude towards working issues.
-- Do not afraid of asking questions
+- Do not afraid of asking questions.
-- Able to learn fast and start comtributing value to the team as soon as possible
+- Able to learn fast and start comtributing value to the team as soon as possible.
-- Reliable person with high level of working ethic
+- Reliable person with high level of working ethic.
-- Good communicator and presentor
+- Good communicator and presentor.
-- Strong background in designing of modern user interfaces with great user experience
+- Strong background in designing of modern user interfaces with great user experience.

 ## Code example

-Some basic Git commans I have already learned today:
+Some basic Git commands I have recently learned:

 ```
 git commit -m 'init: creat Readmi file'